mononoke813/mononoke813/README.md

 - 👀 I’m interested in all sorts of things.
 - 🌱 I’m currently learning life's lessons via the scenic route.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: put dinner on the table.
-GOOD food, not any food.

 <!---
 mononoke813/mononoke813 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.